jacobhal/react/README.md

 }
 ```

-in the above example, we use the controlled component to handle the form input value using React Hooks and every time you will type a new character, handleInputChange is called and it takes in the new value of the input and sets it in the state then you can use this value and print it inside alert when submitting use handleSubmitButton
+in the above example, we use the controlled component to handle the form input value using React Hooks and every time you will type a new character, handleInputChange is called and it takes in the new value of the input and sets it in the state.
+By having "value={inputValue}" in the code, we have two-way data binding and bind the react state back to the value property of the input field.

 The uncontrolled component is like traditional HTML form inputs that you will not be able to handle the value by yourself but the DOM will take care of handling the value of the input and save it then you can get this value using React Ref and for example, print it inside alert when submitting or play with this value as you want.

 Here is an example of an uncontrolled component:

 ```JSX
 import React, { useRef } from "react";